 However, when epidemiologic studies assess exposure to a tropical cyclone using, as a proxy, how close the storm came to a community, they may misclassify exposure (Grabich et al. 2015a).
 While a number of tropical cyclone hazards are strongly associated with distance from the tropical cyclone’s center (e.g., wind and, at the coast, storm surge and waves; Rappaport 2000; Kruk et al. 2010), other hazards like heavy rainfall, floods, and tornadoes can occur well away from the tropical cyclone’s central track (Rappaport 2000; Atallah et al. 2007; Moore and Dixon 2012).
 For example, tornadoes generated by tropical cyclones, which were linked to over 300 deaths in the US between 1995 and 2009, most often occur 200–500 km from the tropical cyclone’s center (Moore and Dixon 2012).

 Further, when studies use distance from the storm’s track to assess exposure, they often use the same buffer constraints on each side of the storm track (e.g., Kinney et al. 2008; Currie and Rossin-Slater 2013).
 However, the forces of a tropical cyclone tend to be distributed around its center non-symmetrically.
-Extreme winds are more common to the track’s right, where counterclockwise cyclonic winds move in concert with the tropical cyclone’s forward motion (Halverson 2015), and almost all of the fatal tornadoes associated with US tropical cyclones between 1995 and 2009 occurred to the right of the tropical cyclone’s track (Moore and Dixon 2012).
+In the Northern Hemisphere, cyclonic winds are counterclockwise, so extreme winds are more common to the track’s right, where counterclockwise cyclonic winds move in concert with the tropical cyclone’s forward motion (Halverson 2015), and almost all of the fatal tornadoes associated with US tropical cyclones between 1995 and 2009 occurred to the right of the tropical cyclone’s track (Moore and Dixon 2012).
 Rain, conversely, is often heaviest to the left of the track, especially when the tropical cyclone interacts with other weather systems (Atallah and Bosart 2003; Atallah et al. 2007; Zhu and Quiring 2013) or undergoes an extratropical transition (Elsberry 2002).

 The multi-hazard nature of tropical cyclones therefore makes it hard to assess exposure based on how close the storm’s central track came to the community.
-While other approaches have been developed to incorporate storm hazards, particularly wind, into exposure assessment (e.g., Grabich et al. 2015a; Zandbergen 2009; Czajkowski et al. 2011), there is not yet a standard approach, and when different studies use different datasets or storm hazards when assessing storm exposure, it becomes difficult to compare and aggregate findings.
+While other approaches have been developed to incorporate storm hazards, particularly wind, into exposure assessment (e.g., Grabich et al. 2015a; Zandbergen 2009; Czajkowski et al. 2011), there is not yet a standard approach.
+When different studies use different datasets or storm hazards when assessing storm exposure, it becomes difficult to compare and aggregate findings.